daveneeley/daveneeley.github.io/_drafts/2016-04-03-Darkness-Masquerading-as-Light.md

 I have a note written in my study notebook about these verses: "Irony - television is a very common way for taking away light and truth, and it is done by providing a false light.
 TV, phones, computers, all of it -- all devices filled with light...what we do with the light determines what we learn from it."

+"Your family must needs repent and forsake some things, and give more earnest heed unto your sayings, or be removed out of their place" [Doctrine and Covenants 93:48](https://www.lds.org/scriptures/dc-testament/dc/93.48?lang=eng#47)

+"more diligent and concerned at home" - verse 50